How to Stop Zoom from Running in the Background has been explained in this article, and with other information that will help you d this with ease.

 This is especially useful if you’re okay with apps that run in the background most of the time, but want to mute them to save power when you need to stretch the battery.

 You can also adjust the battery saver mode through the Settings app.
 Open the Settings app, select System, select the Battery Saver category, then click or tap the Battery Saver Settings link.
-Apps are not allowed to run in the background while battery saver is on unless you manually add them to the Always Allowed list here.
+Apps are not allowed to run in the background while the battery saver is on unless you manually add them to the Always Allowed.

 If you want to keep desktop apps from running in the background, you have to do it the old-fashioned way: close desktop apps when you’re not using them.
 You should also make sure that the apps are not hidden in your notification area and running in the background.
 Click or tap the arrow to the left of the notification area to view all of the icons in the notification area.
 Then right-click and close the apps that you don’t want to run in the background.
 You can use the Start tab in Task Manager to prevent these background apps from loading automatically when you also log in.